 Currently the grant is being spent in the following ways:

 We plan to measure the impact of all these interventions this year by plotting progress against individual learning/developmental targets and the use of standardised tests.

 The academic results of all Key Stage 1 and KS2 pupils, including separate sections on PP children, are published annually by the Department for Education (“Raise on Line”) and are available to all parents.
 This information will be rigorously used to monitor our progress by diminishing the difference between PP children and the remainder of the Academy.

 The PP Co-ordinator is supported by a Local Board member who has specific responsibility for this very important area and they meet at least once a term to discuss and agree strategy.

-The date of the next Pupil Progress Meetings will be held the week commencing 16th October 2017
+The next Pupil Progress Meetings will be held the week of 1st June 2020

 Extracted from Growth Mindsets: help your child try new things

 The exciting thing about the growth mind-set approach is that it is not just about ability.
 It focuses on what people believe about ability – and there are lots of ways that we can help our children to develop a growth mind-set.

 Research has shown that Mind-sets can be changed relatively quickly and there are plenty of things that parents and families can do to help.
 Below are a few tips and ideas that can help promote a growth mind-set in children:

 Learn about Growth Mind-set with the following links which we share with the children: